Apache Avro is a data serialization format.

 "Apache Avro Data Source Guide".;'

-Obviously, you also need to provide the corresponding spark-avro
+Obviously, you also need to provide the corresponding spark-avro to Spark.
+As we saw, we can

-simply provide the correct Maven coordinates to the intended spark-avro
+simply provide the correct Maven coordinates to the intended spark-avro package.
+But, there is

-one more glitch – even if we provide valid Maven coordinates to spark-avro
+one more glitch – even if we provide valid Maven coordinates to spark-avro package that

 installs successfully, we may see an error.
 Let’s see this in the next section.

 Note the Scala version in the Maven coordinates.
-In org.apache.spark:spark-avro_2.12:2.4.4
+In org.apache.spark:spark-avro_2.12:2.4.4,

-the Scala version is 2.12 and in com.databricks:spark-avro_2.11:4.0.0
+the Scala version is 2.12 and in com.databricks:spark-avro_2.11:4.0.0 the Scala version is

 2.11.
-If you don’t use the correct Scala version, you will find that the spark-avro
+If you don’t use the correct Scala version, you will find that the spark-avro package

-shell starts successfully but reading Avro data
+installs correctly and the pyspark shell starts successfully but reading Avro data

 fails.